programminghistorian/ph-submissions/en/drafts/originals/non-english-and-multilingual-text-analysis.md

 Now, let's perform part-of-speech tagging for our sentences using spaCy and Stanza.

 NLTK does not support POS tagging on languages other than English out-of-the-box, but you can train your own model using a corpus to tag languages other than English.
-Documentation on the tagger, and how to train your own, can be found here: https://www.nltk.org/book/ch05.html#sec-n-gram-tagging
+Documentation on the tagger, and how to train your own, can be [found here](https://www.nltk.org/book/ch05.html#sec-n-gram-tagging).

 Tagging our sentences with spaCy is very straightforward.
 Since we know we're working with Russian and French, we can download the appropriate spaCy corpora and use them to get the proper POS tags for the words in our sentences.
 The syntax remains the same regardless of which language model we use.